 We feel that livestock are an integral part of a sustainable system of agriculture in this region.
 We raise cattle, sheep, and chickens on our farm.

 Our livestock graze in carefully managed pasture rotations, improving the land and raising healthier livestock.
 Grazing planted forage crops is a key fertility- building part of our crop field rotation.

 Permanent pasture makes use of land not suitable for crops in a way that benefits us while providing great habitat for wildlife.

-Grass-fed meat is leaner, healthier, and more flavorful than grain fattened meat.
+Grass-fed meat is rich in healthy Omega-3 fats, and is more flavorful than grain fattened meat.
 We use no antibiotics or hormones.
 Our Beef and Lamb is slaughtered humanely in a small, family run, USDA-inspected facility.